robhoare/census1921/source/readme.md

 Results are copied into /index and renamed .txt

-1921-2.php was added to handle the Toronto City streets in York.
+1921-3.php was added to handle the Toronto City streets in York.

-1921-all.php glues them together, then sorted to produce the combined list.
+1921-all.php glues them together, then sorted to produce the combined list, and a descriptive header added.